 - Name the Mailbox and click OK.

-Click the Show button on the left side of the Favorites Bar to see the Mailbox list or press Shift-Command-M. The Mailbox list is like the sidebar of a Finder window.
-Use one of the following methods to move messages into your Mailboxes
+Click the Show button on the left side of the Favorites Bar to see the Mailbox list or press Shift-Command-M. The Mailbox list is like the sidebar of the Finder window.
+Use one of the following methods to move messages into your Mailboxes:

-- Drag and drop messages into the Mailbox you want move them into.
+- Drag messages into the Mailbox you want move them into.

 - Control-click or right click a message and choose Move To or Copy To from the shortcut menu that appears.

-- Create Mail Rules that move or copy messages matching them into the a Mailbox.
+- Create Mail Rules that move or copy messages into a Mailbox.